Online Recommendations for Agents with Discounted Adaptive Preferences: Beyond EIRD: Scale-Bounded Preferences and the Smoothed Simplex

-A major motivation of \cite{AgarwalB22} for considering $\EIRD$ was due to the difficulties of exploration under uniform memory, as the current history cannot be repeatedly ``washed away'' without requiring exponentially many rounds.
-Considering discount factors of $\gamma < 1$ introduces the possibility that we can efficiently explore the space of feasible vectors and compete against item distributions which lie outside of $\EIRD$, i.e.\ item distributions which may require the memory vector to lie in a small region in order to be feasible.
-We identify a structural property which enables this, namely that scoring functions are {\it pseudo-increasing}.
+One motivation given by \cite{AgarwalB22} for considering $\EIRD$ is the difficulty of exploration under uniform memory, as the current memory cannot be repeatedly ``washed away'' without exponential blowup.
+However, considering discount factors of $\gamma \leq 1 - o(1)$ introduces the possibility that we might be able efficiently explore the space of feasible vectors and compete against item distributions which lie outside of $\EIRD$, i.e.\ item distributions which are only feasible for a strict subset of all memory vectors.
+We identify a structural property which enables this, wherein preference scoring function outputs cannot be too far multiplicatively from their item's weight in memory.
+We say that such functions are {\it scale-bounded}.